 - Oversight and project management of abatement or remediation

-- Final air sampling/testing, mold or bacteria sampling/testing, chemical analysis to ensure clean-up is complete
+- Final air sampling/testing, mold or bacteria sampling/testing, and chemical analysis to ensure clean-up is complete

 Phase IV – Expert Witness

-Our senior personnel have experience in expert witness and litigation support in matters related to indoor air quality and mold.
-We have developed expert reports, provided testimony for depositions and appeared in court for litigation involving the sources and causes of mold development, the extent of remediation required, and insurance claim issues for both commercial and residential situations.
+A lot of our senior personnel have experience in expert witness and litigation support in matters related to indoor air quality and mold.
+We have developed expert reports, provided testimony for depositions, and appeared in court for litigation involving the sources and causes of mold development, the extent of remediation required, and insurance claim issues for both commercial and residential situations.

-Contact us today at (800) 344-4414 to discuss your unique needs and obtain a complimentary, no obligation quotation for indoor air quality investigation services tailored to your organization’s requirements.
+Contact us using our contact form or call 973-366-4660 to discuss your unique needs and obtain a complimentary without obligation quotation for indoor air quality investigation services tailored to your organization’s requirements.